- BHA FPX 4102 Assessment 3 Cultural Competence

 The concept of cultural competence is relevant in the job setting if healthcare leaders often interact with different cultures.
 In the culturally diverse society of the twenty-first century, a healthcare organization has to deliver culturally appropriate patient and workforce care to patients, colleagues, and other stakeholders.
 Two healthcare professionals are the means of communication, coordination, and cooperation, and healthcare leaders must have a profound knowledge of the cultural leadership competency model to provide culturally sensitive care (Cho & Kim, 2022).

 This self-assessment will look at cultural competence, cultural awareness, and cultural sensitivity and their relevance to leaders of healthcare institutions.
 The findings of multicultural research are reviewed, deficits highlighted, and practice models offered.
 Exploration of cultural competencies, teamwork, and cohesiveness: Why is there a need for both regarding the provision of quality care?
-Thus, on the basis of the presented information, how cultural differences influence communication and the ways that can minimize misunderstanding by means of the healthcare leaders’ culturally sensitive and appropriate care is concluded.
+Thus, based on the presented information, how cultural differences influence communication and the ways that can minimize misunderstanding using the healthcare leaders’ culturally sensitive and appropriate care is concluded.
 With these concepts and strategies, healthcare leaders can work on constructing a culturally competent organizational environment as well as strive to achieve positive patient experiences or satisfaction.

 Results of Cultural Diversity Assessment